Course Outline

 Evaluating an IT System

-- Defining the role of the software engineering team in supporting SRE initiatives.
+- Responsibilities of the software engineering team.

 Maintaining the Reliability of a System

-- Understanding Service Level Objectives (SLOs) and their importance in setting reliability targets.
+- Understanding Service Level Objectives (SLOs).

 Optimizing System Administration